 In collaboration with the Sportsecyclopedia.com

 Dan Marino was born September 15, 1961, in Pittsburgh, Pennsylvania.
-Growing up in the shadow of Pittsburgh University Marino shined at Central Catholic High School, before becoming one of the NCAA’s top-ranked passers at Pitt.
+Growing up in the shadow of Pittsburgh University, Marino shined at Central Catholic High School before becoming one of the NCAA’s top-ranked passers at Pitt.
 After a disappointing Senior season with rumors of drug use, Marino’s draft stock dropped, as he was the fifth quarterback taken in the first round of the 1983 NFL Draft, going 27th to the Miami Dolphins.

 It would not take Dan Marino long to make the teams that passed him by look bad, as he had a record-shattering season in 1984.
 That year he had the NFL’s first 5,000-yard season with 5,084 yards along with a record 48 touchdown passes as he won the NFL MVP and led Miami to Super Bowl XIX.
-The Dolphins would fall short in the big game losing to the San Francisco 49ers, and Joe Montana is what was essentially a Super Bowl road game at Stanford University.
+The Dolphins would fall short in the big game losing to the San Francisco 49ers and Joe Montana in what was essentially a Super Bowl road game at Stanford University.

 While the Dolphins were looking for a comeback season from Dan Marino, the New England Patriots were hoping to revive what had become the NFL’s worst franchise.
-The Patriots had beaten the Dolphins to reach Super Bowl XX, but quickly hit hard times, going 1-15 in 1990 and 2-14 in 1992.
+The Patriots had beaten the Dolphins to reach Super Bowl XX but quickly hit hard times, going 1-15 in 1990 and 2-14 in 1992.
 This led to the hiring of Bill Parcells as head coach in 1993.
 Meanwhile, Drew Bledsoe was selected with the number one pick to be the franchise quarterback they had been seeking for years.
 The Patriots finished the 1993 season strong, winning their last four games to finish 5-11 as Bledsoe found his grove after, struggling early.

 With Dan Marino making his return, Don Shula was celebrating 25 years in Miami after becoming the NFL’s all-time winningest coach a year earlier.
-The Patriots were just trying to win fans back, after flirting with a move to St. Louis, as Robert Kraft swooped in and brought the team in the off-season.
+The Patriots were trying to win fans back after flirting with a move to St. Louis, as Robert Kraft swooped in and brought the team in the off-season.

 It was a typical late summer day in Miami, hot and humid, with periodic rain.
 This left the dirt part of the infield for Florida Marlins baseball muddy as the Miami Dolphins kicked off the season at home against the New England Patriots.
-All eyes were on the teams’ quarterbacks, as Marino the veteran faced Bledsoe, the young rising star for the first time.
+All eyes were on the teams’ quarterbacks as Marino, the veteran, faced Bledsoe, the young rising star, for the first time.

-Things did not start well for the Dolphins in the third quarter, as they went three and out, while Drew Bledsoe hot Ben Coates on a 62-yard pass to make it 21-10 in favor of New England.
+Things did not start well for the Dolphins in the third quarter, as they went three and out, while Drew Bledsoe hit Ben Coates on a 62-yard pass to make it 21-10 in favor of New England.
 After each team went three and out on their next possession, the Dolphins seemed to finally get their offense on track when Dan Marino completed a 40-yard pass to Irving Fryer.
 This set up a 26-yard touchdown pass to Keith Jackson.
 The Dolphins would successfully convert one of the first two-point conversions in NFL history on a Terry Kirby run to get back to within a field goal.
 The NFL had added the two-pointer during the off-season.
-The Dolphins defense made a big play as Gene Atkins picked off Bledsoe, only to see Marino fumble it right back.
+The Dolphins' defense made a big play as Gene Atkins picked off Bledsoe, only to see Marino fumble it right back.
 The Patriots would make Miami pay as Bledsoe connected with Michael Timmson on a five-yard TD pass to make it 28-18.

 The Dolphins would go on to win the game 39-35.
 Dan Marino completed 23 of 42 passes for 73 yards with five touchdowns.
 Drew Bledsoe meanwhile completed 32 of 51 passes for 421yards with four scores.
 Irving Fryer was the Dolphins leading receiver with five catches for 211 yards, scoring three touchdowns.
 Ben Coates was the Pats leading pass catcher with eight receptions for 161 yards with two touchdowns.

 The Dolphins would win the AFC East with a 10-6 record in 1994, as Dan Marino won Comeback Player of the Year with 4,453 yards and 30 touchdowns.
 It was the final time in his career that Marino topped 4,000 yards and 30 touchdowns.
-The Patriots meanwhile made the playoffs for the first time in eight years, also going 10-6.
+The Patriots, meanwhile, made the playoffs for the first time in eight years, also going 10-6.
 Miami would reach the Division Playoffs, losing a heartbreaker to the San Diego Chargers, while the Patriots lost to the Cleveland Browns coached by Bill Belichick in the Wild Card Game.